 - Events organised by local volunteers bring people together to learn about the global issues, inspire them and share ideas about what they can do.
 They have happened mainly in October each year, although, from 2023, they will officially take place during the European Global Edcication Week which takes place in mid-November each year.
 However, events can and do happen at other time to suit the organisers.

 - Information, inspiring stories and ideas for action are shared on social media.
 This goes on all the year round.

-The Charity, OWW, which runs this Website, will be closed from April 2023.
+The Charity, OWW, which has runs this Website, will close in 2023.
 The website will remain for a couple of years until April 2025.
 Event organisers will be able to access information and guidance here.
 You are welcome to use the resources here and many continue to be highly relevant but for new and up to date resources, please go to our new partners who have taken over as the UK representatives of the Global Education Week, under the auspices of the North–South Centre of the Council of Europe: